Basic Rules Created and Played

 • If the ball is blown dead at 6 seconds, it’s marked at the spot, like a sack.

-• Offense can only run the ball one play per set.
+• Offense can only run the ball one play per set except 6u Divs, they get 2 runs per set.

 • Laterals & backwards passes behind the line scrimmage are considered run plays.

-• A lateral or backwards pass over the line of scrimmage is not considered a run play.
+• A lateral over the line of scrimmage is not considered a run play.
+Any forward or shovel pass has to be over the line of scrimmage.

 Real simple – if the ball isn’t thrown over line of scrimmage by the QB, it’s a “run” play.

-• Once the offense is in the Red Zone (last 15 yards), it’s pass only.
+• Once the offense is in the Red Zone (last 15 yards), it’s pass only, except the 6u Divs, they still get 2 run plays in the Red Zone.
+Extra Points are Pass Only for all.

 • You cannot lateral or hand off any time in the Red Zone, including after reception.